 - Parabens: found in cosmetics and skin care across the board

-As you can see, we are literally swimming in estrogen both in the external world and in our own bodies, so it’s important to be proactive and strike a balance while considering the environments and materials you are exposed to daily.
+As you can see, we are literally swimming in excess estrogen both in the external world and in our own bodies, so it’s important to be proactive and strike a balance while considering the environments and materials you are exposed to daily.
 Estrogen detox begins with maintaining proper liver/gallbladder health, low levels of beta-glucuronidase, a strong gut microbiome, and enough fiber for our metabolic type.
 Though it is possible and effective to get your hormones tested with something like a DUTCH test, you can also shift your lifestyle to benefit your body!
 Sustained habits will create sustained results, day in and day out, so practice your habits regularly using your personal favourite tips for estrogen detox.

-Some practical ways to promote estrogen detox and modulate your estrogen levels:
+Some practical tips for daily estrogen detox and to modulate your estrogen levels: